 You’re stuck in the house and most businesses are closed.

-We’ve been teaching folks how to feed their family with whatever resources they may have available in our Nerd Fitness Prime livestreams.
+We’ve been teaching folks how to feed their family with whatever resources they may have available in Nerd Fitness Prime.

 If you’re just learning how to cook while the pandemic is erupting around you, you’re in the right place!

 - Rule #1: Forgive Yourself (Do the Best You Can)

 - What should I have in my pantry?

 - How to cook an entire meal with one baking sheet

 - How to prepare “no-cook” meals

 - Becoming a “Lazy Vegetarian” (Easy plant-based meals)